File crypto_config.h

 Enable the buffer allocator implementation that makes use of a (stack) based buffer to ‘allocate’ dynamic memory. (replaces calloc() and free() calls)

-Module: library/memory_buffer_alloc.c
+Module: platform/memory_buffer_alloc.c

 Requires: MBEDTLS_PLATFORM_C MBEDTLS_PLATFORM_MEMORY (to use it within Mbed TLS)